Choosing a livestreaming destination can be a difficult decision to make. Should you go live on Facebook or Twitter? What about YouTube versus Twitch?

 No two audiences are the exact same, especially audiences across different social media platforms.
 Content that performs well on one platform isn’t guaranteed to perform well on another.

 Multistreaming can be a great way to learn more about the types of content your audiences on different platforms prefer.
 For example, let’s say you livestream a monthly Q&A session that typically performs well on Facebook.
-You might try multistreaming to LinkedIn and realize that those Q&A streams perform really well, or you might multistream to YouTube and realize that Q&A content on that platform has low engagement.
+You might try multistreaming to Twitch and realize that those Q&A streams perform really well, or you might multistream to YouTube and realize that Q&A content on that platform has low engagement.

 Multistreaming can be used to determine what types of live video content your audiences are interested in.
 Be sure to analyze what works and what doesn’t work, and adjust your multistreaming content and destinations accordingly.